phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Routing
 -------
 INVO uses the standard route that is built-in with the Router component.
 These routes matches the following
 pattern: /:controller/:action/:params.
-This means that the first part of a URI is the controller, the second the action and the rest are the parameters.
+This means that the first part of an URI is the controller, the second the action and the rest are the parameters.

 The following route /session/register executes the controller SessionController and its action registerAction.